 US Foreign Policy – This course examines the theory and practice of formulating and implementing American foreign policy.
 It features units on the major wars, engagement and aid in the developing world, nuclear containment, alliances and rivalries, international institutions and organizations, terrorism, intervention and state-building, and waning hegemony in a globalized world.
 It uses the scientific method to systematically explain the origins and effects of US foreign policy practices in the past, present, and near future.

-Game Theory: Social scientists use a variety of methods to ascertain and explain behavior among individuals, groups, and institutions.
+Game Theory – Social scientists use a variety of methods to ascertain and explain behavior among individuals, groups, and institutions.
 This course focuses on the cooperative and noncooperative strategic interactions among self-interested actors.
 Specifically, it teaches rigorous consideration of how rational players with conflicting interests calculate and behave to obtain efficient outcomes.
-It includes pure and mixed Nash equilibria, extensive form games with (im)perfect information, repeated games, bargaining, and comparative statics.
+It then applies these principles to recognize, set up, solve (intuitively and formally), and make inferences from games with real world relevance.

 Conflict in the Middle East (Melda Ozsut)